Guided architecture - InsighTours

 The house at Koopvaardersplantsoen is a built manifesto against the industrialization of the building business.
 Since the architects where in control if the entire project, they were able to execute several special requests.
 Bureau SLA treated the house as a test object and acted as client, architect and contractor.

-Get a unique insight into this highly personalized house with an unusual spatial layout!
-Architect Peter van Assche will tell you all about the design and the building process.
+A unique insight into this highly personalized house with an unusual spatial layout!
+Architect Peter van Assche explained all about the design and the building process.

 Where: Koopvaardersplantsoen 75, Amsterdam